Think only big influencers have the power to reach large audiences?

 Who are nano-influencers?

 Nano-influencers are nothing like traditional influencers.
 They are just everyday people like you and me who love sharing content on social media about things they are passionate about—from hobbies, vacation photos, and makeup to comfy sports shoes and everything in between.
+Nano-influencers use video podcasts, live streams and social media to share their content with a loyal following of 1,000–10,000 people.
+They have earned credibility in the eyes of these fans because they were able to build this trust over time through consistent interaction.

 And yes, having few followers, they are far from being celebrities.
 But what these nano-influencers lack in fame, they make up for with their authenticity.
 And it’s this authenticity that many brands want when investing in influencer marketing opportunities.